-3.1.11.1 Demand-defrost Control System.
-A system that defrosts the heat pump Outdoor Coil when measuring a predetermined degradation of performance.
-The heat pump's controls monitor one or more parameters that always vary with the amount of frost accumulated on the Outdoor Coil (e.g., coil to air differential temperature, coil differential air pressure, outdoor fan power or current, optical sensors, etc.) at least once for every ten minutes of compressor ON-time when space heating.
-One acceptable alternative to the criterion given in the prior sentence is a feedback system that measures the length of the defrost period and adjusts defrost frequency accordingly.
+- 3.1.12.1.1 Monitor one or more parameters that always vary with the amount of frost accumulated on the Outdoor Coil (e.g., coil to air differential temperature, coil differential air pressure, outdoor fan power or current, optical sensors, etc.) at least once for every ten minutes of compressor ON-time when space heating. - 3.1.12.1.2 Operate as a feedback system that measures the length of the defrost period and adjusts defrost frequency accordingly.
 In all cases, when the frost parameter(s) reaches a predetermined value, the system initiates a defrost.
 In a Demand-defrost Control System, defrosts are terminated based on monitoring a parameter(s) that indicates that frost has been eliminated from the coil.
+A Demand-defrost Control System, which otherwise meets the above requirements, shall allow time-initiated defrosts if, and only if, such defrosts occur after 6 hours of compressor operating time.